LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 # Data-examples

+This directory contains  a small data example, not neccesarily real, from the RIO world (Register Instellingen en Opleiding = Registry for Schools and Education in the Netherlands).
+The original is Turtle:

+* RIO-snipper

+This is transformed into rdf/xml.
 There seem to be major differences tot express linked datacontent with rdf/xml.

-> ### example 1
+> ### format 1
 - <owl:Class rdf:about="http://lod.onderwijsregistratie.nl/cat/rio/def/Opleiding">
 -	<rdfs:label xml:lang="nl">Opleiding</rdfs:label>
 -	<rdfs:comment xml:lang="nl">Is het geheel van bekwaamheden voor</rdfs:comment>